swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 **Changes between version 1.7 and 1.8:**

 - Section 7.1.2 was updated to state that the requirement to include both a SAD and a SignMessage extension only applies when the requested CertType is "QC/SSCD".
-Voluntary use of SAD for other types of signatures (e.g. non qualified signatures) does not automatically trigger a requirement to include SignMessage.
+Voluntary use of SAD for other types of signatures (e.g., nonqualified signatures) does not automatically trigger a requirement to include SignMessage.

 **Changes between version 1.6 and 1.7:**